kswhyte/weather-tracker/README.md

 ####API Key:

 We used the OpenWeatherMap API to retrieve weather data.
+The OpenWeatherMap API does not use security precaution, and thus has enabled cross-origin resource sharing (CORS) on their servers.
+Thus when testing this app, it is necessary to allow your browser to load "unsafe scripts" in order to render fresh weather information and current weather data.

 ---

 [Original Assignment](http://frontend.turing.io/projects/weather-forecast.html)

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Visit the [Weather Tracker App](https://kswhyte.github.io/weather-tracker/) to view it in the browser.